CREAWEB2014/wordpress-bbpress-syncronization/readme.txt

 *  Options page performance tweaks, twice faster for bbPress now
 *  Ability to tag crossposted topics in bbPress
 *  Setting additional meta information for synchronizing data
+*  New function to get WordPress post URL on forum

 Version 0.7.7 (05.08.2009)